The Black Hole Radiation in Massive Gravity

-In \cite{Kodama}, the S-dS solution in unitary gauge was derived for two different cases.
-The first one, corresponds to the family of solutions satisfying the condition $\beta=\alpha^2$, where $\beta$ and $\alpha$ correspond to the two free-parameters of the theory.
-In such a case, the gauge transformation function $T_0(r,t)$ becomes arbitrary.
-The second one, corresponds to the family of solutions with two-free parameters satisfying the condition $\beta\leq\alpha^2$ with the gauge transformation function $T_0(r,t)$ constrained.
-The generic solution is given explicitly as:
+In \cite{Kodama}, the S-dS solution was derived for two different cases.
+The first corresponds to the family of solutions satisfying the condition $\beta=\alpha^2$, where $\beta$ and $\alpha$ correspond to the two free parameters of the theory.
+In such a case, the St\"uckelberg function $T_0(r,t)$ becomes arbitrary.
+The~second corresponds to the family of solutions with two free parameters satisfying the condition $\beta\leq\alpha^2$ with the St\"uckelberg function constrained.
+The generic black hole solution is given explicitly as

-where:
+where

-where $f(r)=1-\frac{2GM}{r}-\frac{1}{3}\Lambda r^2$.
+Here we define $f(S_0r)=1-\frac{2GM}{S_0r}-\frac{1}{3}\Lambda S_0^2 r^2$.
 In this previous solution, all the degrees of freedom are inside the dynamical metric.
-The fiducial metric in this case is just the Minkowskian one given explicitly as:
+Because we are working in unitary gauge, then the fiducial metric in this case is the Minkowski metric:

-where $S_0=\frac{\alpha}{\alpha+1}$.
+where $S_0=\dfrac{\alpha}{\alpha+1}$ is just a scale factor depending on the free parameters of the theory, namely, the two appearing in the potential term defined in Equation (\ref{eq:b2}) \cite{Kodama}.
 The St\"uckleberg fields take the standard form defined in \cite{Kodama}.
-It was demonstrated that this solution is stable with a natural degeneracy associated to the solution $\beta=\alpha^2$.
-This degeneracy however, does not affect the motion of a test particle around the black-hole if we define the appropriate conserved quantities \cite{My paper1}.
-The solution (\ref{eq:drgt metric}) can be equivalently written as:
+The solution Equation (\ref{eq:drgt metric}) can be equivalently written in a generic form:

-where $T_0(r,t)$ corresponds to the "gauge" function.
-In this case however, this function contains the information of the St\"uckelberg fields in agreement with the formulation of Sec. (\ref{eq:herela}).
-In fact, the metric (\ref{eq:drgt metric2}), with the definitions (\ref{eq:drgt metric}) is gauge-invariant under the transformations defined in (\ref{eq:gt}) with $T_0(r,t)=f(Y(r,t))$.
-The St\"uckelberg fields appear inside $T_0(r,t)$ as the spatial derivative of the function $T_0(r,t)$.
-The explicit relations are:
+where $T_0(r,t)$ corresponds to the St\"uckelberg function.
+In this case however, this function contains the information of the extra degrees of freedom in agreement with the formulation of Section \ref{eq:herela}. {In~other words, $T_0(r,t)$ is not the ordinary time coordinate}.
+In fact, the metric Equation (\ref{eq:drgt metric2}), with the definitions of Equation (\ref{eq:drgt metric}), is gauge invariant under the transformations defined in Equation (\ref{eq:gt}) with $T_0(r,t)=f(Y(r,t))$.
+The functions $Y^\alpha$ are explicitly given by